eh1-umbc/eh1-umbc.github.io/_pages/cv.md

 Education
 ======
-* B.A in Geography and Environmental Systems, UMBC, 2025 (expected)
+* B.A in Geography and Environmental Systems with a minor in Political Science and a GIScience certificate, UMBC, 2025 (expected)
 * A.A.
 Sociology, Frederick Community College, 2023

 Work experience